Can You Still Get a Tax Credit for an Electric Car in 2026?

 The Bottom Line

-If you're planning to finance an EV, now's a great time to check your credit score and report.
+Even though the tax credit ended, buying an EV could still be the right choice for you.
+If you're planning to finance an EV, now's a great time to check your credit scores and report.
 Borrowers with good credit tend to get the best loan rates and terms, which can also help make the EV you've been eyeing more affordable and attainable.